 Easter is right around the corner, which means families across the country will be participating in the tradition of turning hard-boiled eggs into festively colored Easter eggs.
+If you’re concerned about the potential health risks and environmental impacts of using food dyes, choosing natural alternatives may be a better option.
+By using natural dyes derived from plant-based sources, you can avoid the negative effects of artificial dyes while enjoying a safer, more sustainable approach to dyeing your Easter eggs.

 If you are trying to limit your use of food dyes, you can color your eggs naturally with common household ingredients.
 The process is simple, and you probably have most of the ingredients in your pantry.